jomaway/typst-bytefield/README.md

 The package contains some of the most common network protocol headers: `ipv4`, `ipv6`, `icmp`, `icmpv6`, `dns`, `tcp`, `udp`.

 ## Features

+See [example.typ](example.typ) for a preview of the features in v.0.0.4.
+Some things might change so.

+### Features v0.0.3
 At the moment very limited features.
-Feel free to extend if you like.
+Next version will extend this.
+So this section will be removed soon.

 - Select the number of bits in one row.
 The default value is 32. `bytefield(bits: 32)`
 - Specify the shown bit numbers in the header through the `header` argument.
 Example: `bytefield(header: (0,8,16,31))`